PSModule/GitHub-Script/README.md

 > when you nest actions inside one another.
 The context syntax will be expanded to the correct path at runtime.

 > [!WARNING]
-> Using `tests\info.ps1` is PowerShells syntax for calling a function under a specific module.
+> Using `tests\info.ps1` is PowerShell syntax for calling a function under a specific module, i.e. `Microsoft.PowerShell.Management\Get-ChildItem`.

 #### Example 2: Run a GitHub PowerShell script without a token